Imrany23/finalCapstone/README.md

 Software Engineering Task 21 Part 2

 ## Project Description
 This project was a task to incorporate all the Python programming techniques which were taught on the software engineering bootcamp course @HyperionDev including functions, input and output of files and create a Task Manager.
+This was the biggest and most complex task of the course and used a variety of sources and libraries.
+I received 100% grade for my work on this.

+## Main overview of course

 The task was to create functions and add functionality to a legacy solution of Task_manager.py.
 The task manager after logging in allows the users login and register with a username and password.
 The program allows users to

+* register and login to user accounts
 * add tasks
 * view all tasks
 * view and edit the current user's tasks
 * generate summary reports
 * create a default admin account
-* allow admin only access to display statistics
+* allow admin only access to display statistics on screen

 ## Installation